LarkspurCA/androidweardocs/always.rst

 Always-On Wearable
 ====================

-By Michael Hahn, Spetember 2015
+By Michael Hahn, November 2015

 Some Wearable apps are most useful when they remain in the foreground for an extended period of time.
 For example, a golf app needs to be available for a round of golf and a travel app is needed for the whole trip.
 At the same time, such apps need to conserve power by changing to a low-power mode when inactive.
 The Always-On feature makes this all possible.
 Your wear app becomes the primary activity, rather than the watchface, and it conserves power by changing to the ambient mode during periods of inactivity.